mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/networking/custom-domain/index.md

 # Configure Konvoy to use a custom domain

-To configure a custom domain, update `konvoyconfig` addon in `cluster.yaml`:
+To configure a custom domain, update the `konvoyconfig` addon in `cluster.yaml`:

 ```yaml
 - name: konvoyconfig